 I also started changing what I eat.
-As suggested, I had been avoiding the “Bad Foods,” such as oils, wheat, barley, rye and oats, but I wasn’t following it strictly.
+As suggested, I had been avoiding inflammatory foods such as oils, wheat, barley, rye and oats, but I wasn’t following it strictly.
 I did eventually start to follow a gluten-free lifestyle, and I now limit my dairy intake because of the sinus congestion and mucus it seems to cause.

 All of that together, I think, help reduce the inflammation that fed my allergies.

 I entered a second spring pollen season wondering if I could get through without prescription or over-the-counter medications.
 I did, and it still amazes me.
 It also amazed me when I spent 90 minutes in the home of friends who have cats, and I didn’t wheeze and sneeze.